josh-egan/tech.joshegan.com/public/posts/yr2016/cassandra-cheatsheet.md

 The `STATIC` modifying makes static fields associated with the partition key rather than including all of that data in each of the clusterking key rows.

+#### Secondary index

+A secondary index allows you to query based on columns that are not part of the primary or clustering keys.

+Do not use a secondary index when...
+- The column has high (or very low) cardinality.
+(Cardinality is a measure of the number of elements in a set.) e.g., it would not be a good idea to make an index on an email column, where every entry will be unique.
+Also not a good idea to make an index on a boolean column where each entry will be one of two values.
+- The table contains a `counter` column.
+- The column is frequently updated or deleted.
+- The table has very large partitions.
+- Cassandra currently does not support indexing static columns.

+In cases where a secondary index cannot, or should not, be used, a separate table can be used as a manual index.
+For example, if you have a courses table with a static tags collections and you want to be able to query for courses by tag, you can create a separate table that has a primary key of (tag, course_id) which can serve as an index.

 ### Reads and Writes

 Each node in the cluster functions the same.
 The node that you connect to when making a query becomes the 'coordinator node'.
 Nodes that get written to in a statement are called 'replica nodes'.